Multimegamander/Auto-DSiWare-Patcher/README.md

 Use the patcher.bat for patching on Windows.

-Unix support will come later.
+I will add Unix support later.